altipla-consulting/hermes/README.md

   // Prefix to add to each "component" in the routes.js file.
   prefix: './views',

-  // Webpack context import to load all the files inside the views folder
+  // Webpack context require to load all the files inside the views folder
   // to then use them as specified in the routes.js file.
   context: require.context('.', true, /^\.\/views\/.+\.js$/),